rust-lang/book/src/ch21-02-multithreaded.md

 </Listing>

-Then edit _main.rs_ file to bring `ThreadPool` into scope from the library crate by adding the following code to the top of _src/main.rs_:
+Then edit the _main.rs_ file to bring `ThreadPool` into scope from the library crate by adding the following code to the top of _src/main.rs_:

 <Listing file-name="src/main.rs">